rbaumgarten/xlt-testsuite-documentation/README.md

 - Open a test case in the navigaton panel and click replay button in toolbar.

 ### XLT Framework

-To run the test suite with the __XLT Framework__ and WebDrivers you also need:

 #### Prerequisites